laminas-api-tools/documentation/deployment/intro.md

 Manual deployment using Composer
 --------------------------------

-One way to deploy an Apigility application is to use [Composer](https://getcomposer.org) to create a production package.
+One way to deploy an API Tools application is to use [Composer](https://getcomposer.org) to create a production package.
 This method requires the following 3 steps:

 ### Composer: Step 1